swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 > #### - Subclass 2: Business User -
 >
 > **Characteristics:** Organizations or entities that require the system for business-related international transfers.
 This subclass includes small and medium enterprises, large corporations, and other financial entities.
-Business Users are expected to have a higher volume of transactions and a greater familiarity with the international transfer processes.
+Business Users are expected to have a higher volume of transactions and may have increased familiarity with the international transfer processes.
 >
 > **Privileges:** See Regular User priviledges.
 >